 You may not really think too much about the actions of setting up your email account.
 Normally, you’ll set it up, start using it and forget about it until it’s a little too late.
-Eventually, one day your hacked, and the hacker is wreaking all heck on your account and associated accounts.
+Eventually, one day you are hacked, and the hacker is wreaking all heck on your account and associated accounts.
 Most users have no idea whatsoever how valuable a hacked email account can be to a hacker, and how much it can ruin your life.

 Why is your Email so valuable to hackers?

-Should you create a user account online, such as a subscription to Amazon Prime, Netflix, or buy something on eBay, you are asked to enter your email account address.
+Should you create a user account online, such as a subscription to Amazon Prime, or Netflix, or buy something on eBay, you are asked to enter your email account address.

 By doing this, your address is now linked with all your accounts, which can and usually does include online banking and credit cards, work clients/payments, video conferencing registration, and your social media accounts.

 If a hacker can get hold of your personal email address, they will potentially purchase data dumps (lists and databases).
-What they will then do with these data dumps is look for stolen credentials in data breaches, and marry it up to your email address.
+What they will then do with these data dumps is look for stolen credentials in data breaches, and marry them up to your email address.

 Suddenly, a very bad person now has access to all your online data and can reset the passwords to block you out.
 Our premium service actually allows you to check if your email address has been included in a data password dump.

 Most people you will find, use the same usernames (as talked about in an earlier article), but also use the same passwords across multiple accounts.
-People know they shouldn’t, but there are literally so many accounts used by the average online user, it’s almost forced upon us.
+People know they shouldn’t, but there are literally so many accounts used by the average online user, that it’s almost forced upon us.
 This weakness, when exploited by hackers, is known as credential stuffing.

 This is when a hacker attempts all your old login passwords for an account, on all the other accounts, in the hope of getting lucky and cracking the password.